-A number of sites with Late Plains Woodland components have been identified in the SU.
-Of those identifiable to a complex, most are assigned to a Sandy Lake cultural affiliation and some to Blackduck.
+Several sites with Late Plains Woodland components have been identified in the SU.
+Of those identifiable to a complex, most are assigned to a Sandy Lake cultural affiliation and some to Blackduck and St. Croix.
 The same is true for the SU to the east (Southern Red River and Northern Red River SU and east-central Minnesota [Gibbon and Caine 1980:62]) and west (James River SU).
 Does the increase in the number of sites assigned to the Late Woodland period indicate an increase in population density and/or a result of earlier sites being deeply buried?
 Woodland tradition land surfaces need to be identified throughout the study area.

 Did the Woodland tradition evolve out of the Archaic tradition or did Woodland peoples migrate into the area?
 How does the Woodland tradition relate to the Archaic tradition?
 Were Woodland peoples ancestral to Archaic peoples or did the two traditions coexist for a time and represent two or more different cultures?
 Were Sheyenne River Woodland peoples physically different from Sheyenne River Archaic and Plains Village peoples?
+What evidence is there for the intermingling of eastern and western based ceramic traditions coming together during the Late Plains Woodland and Plains Village periods?

 Functional site types identified for this SU are mortuary sites, field camps, residential bases, and processing sites.
-Most of the mortuary sites are located in the uplands associated with mounds and are assigned to the Sonota complex.
+Most of the mortuary sites are in the uplands associated with mounds and are assigned to the Sonota complex.
 Based on the work at 32SN22, mounds are now recognized as repeatedly being used from the Middle Plains Woodland to the Plains Village period (Snortland-Coles 1985).
 Mound sites and burials are also found along glacial beach ridges.
-The density of mound sites appears to decrease as one move to the upper Sheyenne River (Haury and Schneider 1986).
+The density of mound sites appears to decrease as one moves to the upper Sheyenne River (Haury and Schneider 1986).
 Numerous burial mounds are reported in the Devils Lake Basin.
-In turn, numerous habitation sites should also be expected along former shorelines of the principal lakes in the basin (Schneider 1986).
+In turn, numerous habitation sites should be expected along former shorelines of the principal lakes in the basin (Schneider 1986).